pixelpax/vimflowy/README.md

 Keybindings
 -----------

-Disclaimer: for now normal mode blocks unsupported keystrokes without alt/ctrl/shift/meta to prevent typing in normal mode, but not to block native chrome and workflowy shortcuts. (with some exceptions, this is a work in progress)
+Disclaimer: for now, normal mode blocks unsupported keystrokes without alt/ctrl/shift/meta to prevent typing in normal mode - but not to block native chrome and workflowy shortcuts. (with some exceptions, this is a work in progress)

 * Normal mode
     - `j`: Move down one item